Škoda 29 T

-Škoda 29 T (also ForCity Plus) is a five car-body low-floor uni-directional tram, developed by Škoda Transportation for the Bratislava tram system based on a bi-directional Škoda 30 T, which is itself based on an earlier model Škoda 26 T designed for Hungarian Miskolc.
-Just as Škoda 26 T, the tram was designed by Aufeer Design.
+Škoda 29 T (also ForCity Plus) is a five car-body low-floor uni-directional tram, developed by Škoda Transportation for the Bratislava tram system based on an earlier model 15 T, respectively 03 T.

 Vehicle design

 The tram is a five section fully air-conditioned high capacity electric multiple unit with four bogies and five doors on the right-hand side of the carriage.
 88% of the tram is a low-floor area.
 Two of the four bogies are fixed and the outer two can pivot to adapt to curvature of the track.
 One of the inner and both outer bogies have driving axles.
 The tram has operator's controls at the front end, the driver cabin has air conditioning, fridge and equipment to switch the points manually.
 The tram is controlled with a hand controller.